N – Definition of Ailments

 – Nonvascular – Plant bryophyte nut dry,, single-seeded fruit of various trees and shrubs consisting of kernel enclosed in hard or tough shell.

 – Norepinephrine – (Return to Catecholamines).
 As a stress hormone, norepinephrine affects parts of the brain where attention and responding actions are controlled.
-Along with epinephrine, norepinephrine also underlies the fight-or-flight response, directly increasing heart rate, triggering the release of glucose from energy stores, and increasing blood flow to skeletal muscle.
+Along with epinephrine, norepinephrine also underlies the fight-or-flight response, directly increasing heart rate, triggering the release of from energy stores, and increasing blood flow to skeletal muscle.

 – Nucleic acid – Any of a class of chemical compounds found in all viruses and plant and animal cells.
 Ribonucleic acid (RNA) and deoxyribonucleic acid (DNA), which contain the genetic instructions for every living cell, are two principal types.